advisorpages/training.github.io/index.md

 # 📆 Upcoming Training Sessions

 Below are your next scheduled training sessions.
-Use the **Promo Copy** to invite your team, post in chats, or promote on social.
 This list updates automatically.

 ---